neelsmith/Kanones-guide/docs-src/src/index.md

 - poorly attested (e.g., verbs in the perfect or optative subjunctive), or
 - entirely unattested (such as active voice forms of deponent verbs)

-### Inflectional types and paradigms by part of speech
+## Reference: inflectional types and paradigms by part of speech

 ```@contents
 Pages = [